pymc-labs/project-starter/README.md

 # PyMC Labs project starter

-All projects' codebases go off the rails to some extent.
+All project code goes off the rails to some extent.
 It happens in tiny increments with awkward commits that "solves the problem".
 This is entirely forgivable when a codebase is not designed for the new problem and there are time constraints.
 It is inevitable.

 However, this chaos can be mitigated with some decent guardrails.
 This **project template** provides the following: